Infant and early childhood mental health track

 Tuition and funding

 Students who take all their courses online qualify for the Minnesota resident tuition rate.
 Tuition for our MA program follows the University’s general resident graduate tuition rates.
 Full-time enrollment is 6 to 14 credits per semester.
 Each track in our MA program has its own course and credit requirements.
+To review the credit requirements for each track, view the sample degree timeline on each track page.

 Additional resources